heijul/pdf2gtfs/README.md

 pdf2gtfs can be used to extract schedule data from timetables and turn it into valid [gtfs](https://developers.google.com/transit/gtfs).

-It was created as a bachelor's pruject at the chair of 'Algorithms and Datastructures' of the Freiburg University.
+It was created as a bachelor's project at the chair of 'Algorithms and Datastructures' of the Freiburg University.